daysantace/oc-browser/README.md

 Edit `webserver.lua` to reflect the following:
 * Port (defaults to `25565`)
 * Webpage text (should be in a seperate file)

+### Customisation
+You can easily customise parts of OC-Browser to fit your needs.<br>
+To customise OC-Browser and its modules, simply go to the terminal and type `edit XXXXXX.lua`, with `XXXXXX` being the name of your module.<br>
+**NOTE** - Some areas of code are marked with `DNT` in their code comment.
+This stands for Do Not Touch.
+Try avoiding areas marked with `DNT` whenever possible.

+#### Browser
+In the browser you can customise your theme colours, home page, and shortcuts.